tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 1) Pull request extension for Caleb and Tanjet until Tuesday.
 2) Meeting tomorrow (1pm Tuesday Nov6)
 3) Making slight edits to the architecture document based on changes discussed.

+## Nov 8, 2023 BRIEF online discussion
+**Recorded by:** Daniel
+**Venue:** DISCORD
+**Time:** 10:00 PM - 10:20 PM
+**Attendance:** Caleb, Daniel, Turjo
+Points of discussion/issues:
+1) Difficulty from Daniel.
+While looking through all the code, Daniel discovered that rating buttons aren’t working properly.
+2) For the rating buttons to work, Daniel asked Caleb to re-implement the SQL, because currently, the some methods are missing.
+Deadline by tomorrow Nov 9.
+3) Save draft user side feature is not implemented, Turjo volunteered to implement it.
+Deadline by tomorrow Nov 9.